jorgenlt/mern-tailwind/README.md

-# MERN with authentication and Tailwind CSS
+# MERN-app with authentication and Tailwind CSS
 ## Features
 * Register new user
 * Sign in